Shewmaker Genetics

 1. We will first attempt to ship by United States Postal Service Express Mail.
 When they do accept them, their service is very very good.
 We will only ship on Mondays and Tuesdays since virtually all shipments of this type are two days.

 2. If we get the “try again next week” response from the USPS, then we will attempt to ship directly to the nearest airport to you that is serviced by Delta Airlines.
 The Delta “Pets First” air cargo program is well established and has two distinct advantages.
 First, the birds are generally in transit for only one day.
 Second, the service is much more dependable.
-The downside of course is that you will have to go to the airport to pick up the birds.
-It costs more, but remember we pay the shipping costs.
+The downside of course is that you will have to go to the airport to pick up the birds and it does cost a little more.
 We will confirm with you the arrival time and destination airport before any shipment is made.

 3. With both the USPS and Delta Airlines, shipments are not allowed during periods of heat or cold (e.g. if it is forecast to be over 85 degrees or under 32 degrees anywhere along the flight path.).
 Generally this means we can usually ship to most US locations during the Spring months of March, April, May and the Fall months of September, October, November.